-Figure 2.7 It is usually convenient to consider motion upward or to the right as positive (+) and motion downward or to the left as negative (-).
+FIGURE 2.7 It is usually convenient to consider motion upward or to the right as positive (+) and motion downward or to the left as negative (-). ✓ CHECK YOUR UNDERSTANDING A person's speed can stay the same as they round a corner and changes direction.

-OCCUPY OF A STANDING

-A person's speed can stay the same as he or she rounds a corner and changes direction.
 Given this information, is speed a scalar or a vector quantity?
 Explain.

-Solution

-Speed is a scalar quantity.
+Solution Speed is a scalar quantity.
 It does not change at all with direction changes; therefore, it has magnitude only.
 If it were a vector quantity, it would change as direction changes (even if its magnitude remained constant).

-2.3 Time, Velocity, and Speed
+2.3 Time, Velocity, and Speed LEARNING OBJECTIVES By the end of this section, you will be able to:

+- Explain the relationships between instantaneous velocity, average velocity, instantaneous speed, average speed, displacement, and time. - Calculate velocity and speed given initial position, initial time, final position, and final time. - Derive a graph of velocity vs. time given a graph of position vs. time. - Interpret a graph of velocity vs. time.
-Figure 2.8 The motion of these racing snails can be described by their speeds and their velocities. (credit: tobitasflickr, Flickr)

-There is more to motion than distance and displacement.
+FIGURE 2.8 The motion of these racing snails can be described by their speeds and their velocities. (credit: tobitasflickr, Flickr) There is more to motion than distance and displacement.
 Questions such as, "How long does a foot race take?" and "What was the runner's speed?" cannot be answered without an understanding of other concepts.
 In this section we add definitions of time, velocity, and speed to expand our description of motion.

-Time

-As discussed in Physical Quantities and Units, the most fundamental physical quantities are defined by how they are measured.
+Time As discussed in Physical Quantities and Units, the most fundamental physical quantities are defined by how they are measured.
 This is the case with time.
 Every measurement of time involves measuring a change in some physical quantity.
 It may be a number on a digital clock, a heartbeat, or the position of the Sun in the sky.
 In physics, the definition of time is simple-time is change, or the interval over which change occurs.
 It is impossible to know that time has passed unless something changes.